alphagov/magna-charta/README.md

 - iPhone, iPad
 - Chrome, Android 4.2

 We disable the plugin and revert to standard tables for IE < 8.
+You can change this though on [this line](https://github.com/alphagov/magna-charta/blob/master/src/magna-charta.js#L43).

 ## Contributing